traquito/BalloonInflator/README.md

 Select I2C \
 Select Yes to enable I2C

-Make sure your pressure sensor is plugged in and run this command. \
+Make sure your pressure sensors are plugged in and run this command. \
-You should see that device 0x18 responds (as shown in the table below).
+You should see that device 0x18 (pressure sensor) and 0x77 (BME280) responds (as shown in the table below).

+Note -- the Adafruit BME280 sensor uses address 0x77, ebay or other variants may be on 0x76 or other addresses.

 > sudo i2cdetect -y 1

 ```